6-Spot Burnet – Zygaena filipendulae

 Common and well distributed throughout most of England, Wales and Ireland, the Isle of Man and the Channel Islands.
 More confined to predominantly coastal habitats in northern England and Scotland.

-Sightings: To date only seen locally on the Little Orme where the larvae are very numerous but adult moth is elusive!
+Sightings: Little Orme where the larvae are very numerous but adult moth is elusive!
 I’ve only seen one so far and that’s it in the photograph.
+Great Orme

 Green Carpet – Colostygia pectinaria